Jiva Goswami: Birth and early life

 There seems to be some controversy among biographers about Jiva Goswami's birth.
 Some opine that he lived from 1511 to 1596 CE, while others claim that he lived from 1533 to 1618 CE.
+Ravi M. Gupta notes that Jiva's father Anupama was present at Prayag in 1516, when Chaitanya instructed Rupa, and died unexpectedly after returning to Bengal.
+So,1517 is the latest possible year of Jiva's birth.
+Both Gupta and Stuart Elkman refute the 1533 dating while the later argues for 1514 as the cutoff date.

 Not much is known about Jiva Goswami's childhood.
 He was born in Ramakeli in the district of Maldah, West Bengal as the son of Srivallabha Mallika (also known as Anupama), the younger brother of Rupa and Sanatana; his mother's name is unknown.
 He had a strong affinity to the worship of Krishna even from his childhood and excelled in his education completing his studies in Sanskrit Vyakarana (grammar) and Kavya (poetics) within a very short period.

 When Jiva was three or four years old, his uncles resigned from their ministerial posts at the court of Alauddin Hussein Shah (ruled 1493–1519 CE) after their initial meeting with Chaitanya Mahaprabhu (1486–1534 CE) and they decided to join his ranks as mendicants.
 Jiva's father, Anupama, also met with Chaitanya at this time and followed in the footsteps of his elder brothers and proceeded to travel with Rupa to Vrindavana.